The Link Between Food, Mood and Anxiety

 These findings are based on a growing understanding about what’s called the gut-brain axis, a term that highlights the role that a well-nourished gut can play in regulating your mood

-Dr Naldo further says: “Information from the foods we eat is communicated to our brain and impacts our overall mental health.
-More than 90% of the receptors for the neurotransmitter serotonin, which is responsible for mood and cognition, are in the gut, highlighting just how powerful this food-mood connection is.”
+More than 90% of the receptors for serotonin, which is responsible for mood and cognition, are in the gut, highlighting just how powerful this food-mood connection is.

 5 key mood boosting foods

 You need to think rainbow for the best choices so you are picking a variety of colours in both fruit and vegetables.
-It is clear that a healthy diet is associated with positive mental health.

-These foods provide a steady release of glucose, which is essential for brain function.
+2 are complex carbS as these foods provide a steady release of glucose, which is essential for brain function.
 They also stimulate the production of serotonin, promoting a sense of calmness and well-being.

 You need to be eating whole grains, peas, beans and lentils as well as starchy vegetables such as potatoes, peas and lentils.

-These are packed with antioxidants, vitamins and minerals that support overall health, including brain health.
+3 are fruit and veg which are packed with antioxidants, vitamins and minerals that support overall health, including brain health.
 Aim for a colourful variety to ensure a wide range of nutrients.

 Combining those tryptophan-rich foods with carbohydrates can enhance the production of serotonin.